ros-hybrid-behaviour-planner/rhbp_rl/README.md

 * **dqn_model.py:** Actual DQN implementation.
 (Q-Network, ExperienceBuffer, DDQN)
 * **rl_component.py:** ROS component that feeds the abstract input into the DQN algorithms and interprets the results.
 * **rl_config.py:** Container classes for parameters of DQN and exploration.

+###Ideas for changes in basic RL architecture:
+- Refactor some things, see comments, todos and suggestions in code
+- Create a database module which will work with Input-transformer to provide a storage and history which can also be dumped into file if needed, this module will supply the training examples to neural network algorithm
+- Think about whether we need nn_model_base and dqn_model as different nodes and whether the functionale that they currently have is appropriate.
+- Write an interface for DQN that will allow to use custom NNs for Q-Learning and training give the satisfaction